-Grand Pacific and Marjorie Glaciers: For some, the highlight may be the visit to Grand Pacific and Marjorie Glaciers, or it could be the otters that you may see as you explore John Hopkins Inlet; or, it may just be the particular shade of blue that the sky takes on after the sun sets late in the evening.
+Grand Pacific and Marjorie Glaciers: For some, a highlight may be the visit to these glaciers, or the otters that you may see as you explore John Hopkins Inlet.
 In any case, it promises to be a day of superlatives.
 Kittiwakes nest along the side of the glaciers, while eagles come to rest upon the icebergs.
 Listen to the glacier cracking and watch it calving into the sea with an enormous splash.
 Wildlife: Watch for bears and mountain goats feeding and sunning themselves on rocky ledges as you sail by, looking for Steller sea lions who haul out on small islands.
 These islands also host a gathering of puffins.
 Glacier Bay boasts a large array of quiet coves and bays, each of which plays host to a stunning variety of plants and animals.
 Humpback whales will come into view in some of the richest fishing grounds in Southeast Alaska.
 Humpback Whales: Now on the endangered species list, humpbacks (Megaptera novaeangliae) are baleen whales distinguished by their extremely long flippers, sometimes almost a third of the length of the entire animal.
 They have a small dorsal fin often seen when the animal is beginning to dive.
 Adults reach up to 55 feet in length.
 Like other baleen whales, adult females at any given age are usually larger than males.
 Humpbacks undertake epic long-distance migrations to temperate or tropical wintering areas.
 There they spend the winter breeding and bearing their young after a gestation of 11 or 12 months.
 During spring, the animals migrate back to Alaska where food is abundant.
 Humpback whales that summer in the north Pacific are from three separate stocks that winter in Mexico, Hawaii, and the western Pacific.
 Whales that summer in Alaska are primarily from the Hawaii group.
 Although the actual time it takes whales to migrate is not well known, one whale identified in Alaska was seen 39 days later in Hawaii, having traveled a distance of 2,800 miles.
 Brown Bears: This famous mammal is very much a part of the natural world in Alaska.
 Brown bears and grizzly bears are technically the same species, Ursos arctos (although the brown bears on Alaska's Kodiak Island are classified as a distinct subspecies from those on the mainland).
 Brown bears resemble their close relative, the black bear, Ursos americanus, but are generally larger, with a more prominent shoulder hump and longer claws.
 Color is not helpful in differentiating brown bears from black bears because both species have many color phases.
 They weigh the least in the spring or early summer, gaining weight rapidly during late summer and fall and at their fattest just prior to denning.
 At this time, most mature males weigh between 500 and 900 pounds.
 Males may reach 22 years and females may live to 26.
-Brown bears consume a wide variety of foods.
-Common foods include berries, grasses, horsetails, cow parsnips, fish, ground squirrels, and plant roots.
+Brown bears consume a wide variety of foods, including berries, grasses, horsetails, cow parsnips, fish, ground squirrels, and plant roots.
 Except for females with offspring and breeding animals, bears are typically solitary, avoiding other bears except where food sources are concentrated, such as streams where salmon swim upstream to spawn.
+DAY 8 JUNEAU / DEPART Arise early to make sure everyone gets to Juneau in time to make their connections to the outside world.
+The Westward